-- House modifications- you may need to modify your home to include medical supplies and equipment so that you or your child can come home from hospital after developing cerebral palsy.
+- House modifications- you may need to modify your home to include medical supplies and equipment so that you or your child can come home from the hospital after developing cerebral palsy.

-- New modified car- you can claim for a wheelchair accessible car as part of your cerebral palsy settlement.
+- New modified car- you can claim a wheelchair accessible car as part of your cerebral palsy settlement.

 There are four main types of cerebral palsy which you may hear your doctor refer to when discussing either your child’s condition or your own:

-- Spastic cerebral palsy- this type of palsy causes the muscles all over the body to become stiff and tight making movement difficult.
-The muscles often tighten further when you try to move quickly making your range of movement greatly restricted.
+- Spastic cerebral palsy- this type of palsy causes the muscles all over the body to become stiff and tight, making movement difficult.
+The muscles often tighten further when you try to move quickly, making your range of movement greatly restricted.

 - Ataxic cerebral palsy- the defining factors of this type of cerebral palsy are coordination and balance problems.
 A sufferer will have shaky and clumsy movements often accompanied by tremors and sometimes communication problems.

-Hemiplegia means that one half of the body is affected by cerebral palsy and diplegia is where two limbs are affected.
-Monoplegia refers to one limb being affected by cerebral palsy and quadriplegia sufferers have all four limbs affected by cerebral palsy and usually the entire body too.
+Hemiplegia means that one half of the body is affected by cerebral palsy, and diplegia is where two limbs are affected.
+Monoplegia refers to one limb affected by cerebral palsy, and quadriplegia sufferers have all four limbs affected by cerebral palsy and usually the entire body.

 While we cannot give any specific ideas of a settlement amount until we have examined your individual case during one of our free consultation sessions, the information below may give you a rough idea of the figures you may expect to see as part of your own medical negligence compensation claim.